USAFA-ECE/ece281-book/book/ICE/ICE4.md

 Provide a demo to your instructor.

-You are not required to turn in ICE4; however, **ensure the following files are pushed to your repository**:
+Ensure the following files are pushed to your repository:

 1. VHDL files
 2. Constraints (`.xdc`)